 - Figure out the best way for you to handle those feelings and how you would stop drinking, using drugs or gambling.
 Record your ideas.

-Relapse Prevention Is Important Now
+Recovery Management Is Important Now

 You can successfully negotiate the road to recovery.
-Planning for a flat tire or a thunderstorm does not decrease the chance of either happening, but if it should happen, you'll be ready!
+Planning for a flat tire or a thunderstorm does not decrease the chance of either happening, but if it should happen, you'll be ready.
 You are vulnerable.
 Protect and care for yourself.

 - Deal with your problems and feelings as they come up.